dev-rahman/AD_Benchmark_MIMII/README.md

 ## 1. Project Overview

-This repository contains the implementation and benchmark results for our comparative study of anomaly detection methods on industrial machine sounds from the MIMII dataset.[web:21]
+This repository contains the implementation and benchmark results for our comparative study of anomaly detection methods on industrial machine sounds from the MIMII dataset.
 We evaluate:

 - Classical machine learning baselines using handcrafted acoustic features.